 Alert Ready

 Alert Ready is Canada’s emergency notification system.
-It delivers critical and potentially life-saving alerts to Canadians through television, radio and LTE-connected and compatible wireless devices in geo-targeted alert areas.
+It delivers critical and potentially life-saving alerts to Canadians through television, radio, and LTE-connected and compatible wireless devices in geo-targeted alert areas.
 These alerts are issued when there is an immediate threat to life or property and helps ensure that Ontarians have the critical information they need to take necessary precautions to protect themselves and their families during an emergency.

 What Types of Alerts are Broadcast?